The humble knife, along with the grill, smoker, and digital thermometer, are the core parts of a pitmaster’s toolkit.

 A boning knife, as the name suggests, is used for removing bones, but it’s also great for trimming away excess fat.

-The blade of a boning knife tender to be long, thin, and stiff, with a hollow-grind for extra cutting power.
+The blade of a boning knife tends to be long, thin, and stiff, with a hollow-grind for extra cutting power.
 The handle tends to be broader and thicker than a regular kitchen knife, for greater control and a firmer grip.

 The Slicing Knife